AB-825

 Key Takeaways

-• Establishes a $325 million Public Transmission Financing Fund to support clean energy transmission projects.
+• Establishes a new Public Transmission Financing Fund to support clean energy infrastructure projects through public-private partnerships.

 Summary